Generating Access Tokens for Server Side APIs

 The server-to-server flow is described below, along with a simplified flow for development.
 The AEM as a Cloud Service Developer Console is used to generate tokens needed for the authentication process.

-A user with an IMS org administrator role, and who is also a member of the AEM Users or AEM Administrators Product Profile on AEM Author, can generate a set of AEM as a Cloud Service credentials, each of which is a JSON payload that includes a certificate (the public key), a private key, and a technical account consisting of a clientId and clientSecret.
-Those credentials can subsequently be retrieved by a user with the AEM as a Cloud Service Environment administrator role and should be installed on a non-AEM server and treated carefully as a secret key.
+Users with an IMS org administrator role, and who are a member of the AEM Users or AEM Administrators Product Profile on AEM Author, can generate a set of credentials from AEM as a Cloud Service.
+Each credential is a JSON payload that includes a certificate (the public key), a private key, and a technical account consisting of a clientId and clientSecret.
+Those credentials can later be retrieved by a user with the AEM as a Cloud Service Environment administrator role and should be installed on a non-AEM server and treated carefully as a secret key.
 This JSON format file contains all the data required to integrate with an AEM as a Cloud Service API.
 The data is used to create a signed JWT token, which is exchanged with the Adobe Identity Management Services (IMS) for an IMS access token.
 This access token can then be used as a Bearer authentication token to make requests to AEM as a Cloud Service.
-The certificate in the credentials expire after one year by default, but they can be refreshed when needed, as described here.
+The certificate in the credentials expires after one year by default, but they can be refreshed when needed, see Refresh Credentials.

 The server-to-server flow involves the following steps:

-• Fetch the AEM as a Cloud Service credentials from the Developer Console
+• Fetch the credentials on AEM as a Cloud Service from the Developer Console

-• Install the AEM as a Cloud Service credentials on a non AEM server making calls to AEM
+• Install the credentials for AEM as a Cloud Service on a non-AEM server making calls to AEM

 • Generate a JWT token and exchange that token for an access token using Adobe’s IMS APIs